 Gear to help you get away from it all.

 5. You use more energy driving an electric car than a gas or diesel car.
 Electric car makers and enviro-elitists like to quote numbers like 200 or 400 miles per gallon, but that is either a made-up number based on how often you need to stop and put gas in the back-up tank some electric cars have or (more honestly) a calculation of the energy used per mile by an electric car.
 The trouble with even the honest calculation, however, is that it starts when the energy is already in the battery, at which point you might have an efficiency of 35%-40%.
-It leaves out the losses at the power plant (35-40% efficient), losses in transmission through the lines (maybe 98% efficient), and the losses when you’re charging the battery (not how hot it gets)?
+It leaves out the losses at the power plant (35-40% efficient), losses in transmission through the lines (maybe 98% efficient), and the losses when you’re charging the battery, (Note how hot it gets – that’s energy losses!)
 Include those losses and you’ll be lucky to get 10-12% of the energy in the fuel converted to forward motion of your electric car, versus 22% for an average gas car.
 Diesel cars are even more efficient.
 Greenies who find this fact out (and can do the analysis) tell themselves that at least the energy could be coming from solar or wind, but right now it is coming from nuclear or coal and there is no viable renewable alternative.
 How’s that coal powered car of yours driving?

 6. If they ever catch on, you’ll no longer be paying less per mile.
 Most things cost less when more people use them.
 Electric cars may well drop in price if a lot more were sold, but the price of power would spike if most people made the switch.
 The reason is that the electric grid cannot come anywhere closer to handling the capacity needed if even one out of ten people had a plug-in car, meaning there would be a huge amount of money spent on stringing new lines (at tens of thousands of dollars per foot) that would be tacked onto your bill.
 There would also be taxes added to cover the cost of maintaining roads that electric car drivers currently don’t pay for because they are included in the cost of gasoline.
 Increasing the demand for electricity would also cause the rates to rise as new power plants are built more slowly than the increase in demand.
 Not only would you be paying more to drive your car, you’d also be paying more just to power your house.
 If you like driving an electric car, you don’t want to encourage your neighbors to get one because you’re getting a special break right now.